Greg Phillinganes

-Gregory Arthur Phillinganes (born May 12, 1956) is an American keyboardist, singer-songwriter, and musical director based in Los Angeles, California.
-A prolific session musician, Phillinganes has contributed to numerous albums representing a broad array of artists and genres.
-He has toured with notable artists, such as Stevie Wonder, Eric Clapton, David Gilmour and Toto, served as musical director for Michael Jackson, and has released two solo studio albums.
+Gregory Arthur Phillinganes (born May 12, 1956) is an American keyboardist, vocalist, and arranger.
+A session musician, Phillinganes has contributed to numerous albums over a broad array of artists and genres.
+He has toured with artists including Stevie Wonder, Eric Clapton, David Gilmour, Toto and The Pussycat Dolls, was musical director for Michael Jackson, and has released two solo studio albums.

-Biography
+Early life

-Gregory Arthur Phillinganes was born on May 12, 1956, in Detroit, Michigan.
+Gregory Arthur Phillinganes was born in Detroit, Michigan, on May 12, 1956 to Elaine and Ardick Phillinganes.
 He began playing a neighbor's piano by ear at the age of two, beginning lessons a few years later after his mother purchased a piano for him.
-He took lessons from two different instructors before his mother brought him to Misha Kotler, a Detroit Symphony Orchestra pianist who introduced the discipline and technique Phillinganes required to excel.
-Phillinganes credits Kotler with showing him proper hand posture and for influencing him to play with "a sense of dexterity and definition".
+He took lessons from two different instructors, then from Misha Kotler, a Detroit Symphony Orchestra pianist who introduced the discipline and technique Phillinganes required.
+He credits Kotler with showing him proper hand posture and for influencing him to play with "a sense of dexterity and definition".